Aberdeen Group

-Aberdeen Group plc, trading as aberdeen, is a United Kingdom-based investment company headquartered in Edinburgh, Scotland.
-It is listed on the London Stock Exchange and is a constituent of the FTSE 250 Index.
+Aberdeen Group plc, trading as Aberdeen, is a United Kingdom-based wealth and investment company headquartered in Edinburgh, Scotland.
+It is listed on the London Stock Exchange and is a constituent of the FTSE 100 Index.
 The registered office of the company is at George Street, Edinburgh.

-The company changed its trading identity from abrdn to aberdeen on 4 March 2025, and its name from abrdn plc to Aberdeen Group plc on 13 March 2025.
+The company changed its trading identity from abrdn to Aberdeen on 4 March 2025, and its name from abrdn plc to Aberdeen Group plc on 13 March 2025.